PrefectHQ/prefect/docs/concepts/work-pools.md

 Each work pool has a base job template that allows the customization of the behavior of the worker executing flow runs from the work pool.

+The base job template acts as a contract defining the configuration passed to the worker for each flow run and the options available to deployment creators to customize worker behavior per deployment.

+A base job template comprises a `job_configuration` section and a `variables` section.

+The `variables` section defines the fields available to be customized per deployment.
+The `variables` section follows the [OpenAPI specification](https://swagger.io/specification/), which allows work pool creators to place limits on provided values (type, minimum, maximum, etc.).

+The job configuration section defines how values provided for fields in the variables section should be translated to the configuration given to a worker when executing a flow run.
+The values in the `job_configuration` can use placeholders to reference values provided in the `variables` section.
+Placeholders are declared using double curly braces, e.g., `{{ variable_name }}`. `job_configuration` values can also be hard-coded if the value should not be customizable.

-Each worker type is configured with a default base job template, making it is easy to get started with a work pool.
+Each worker type is configured with a default base job template, making it easy to start with a work pool.
 The default base template defines fields that can be edited on a per-deployment basis or for the entire work pool via the Prefect API and UI.

 For example, if we create a `process` work pool via the CLI: